cirruslabs/cirrus-ci-docs/docs/examples.md

 ??? tip "Git Dependencies"
-    When you are using dependencies from Git repositories and therefore can't use `Gemfile.lock` you can always run `bundle install` instead of running only for cache population.
+    When you are using dependencies from Git repositories and therefore can't use `Gemfile.lock` you can always run `bundle install` instead of running it only for cache population.
 Cirrus Agent is clever enough to only re-upload cache entry only if cached folder has been changed during task execution.
 Here is an example of a `.cirrus.yml` that always runs `bundle install`: